 - 3 minutes to read

-Server mode can be enabled for any Entity Framework (EF) Data Model.
+You can enable server mode for any Entity Framework (EF) Data Model.
 The EntityServerModeDataSource component is designed for ASP.NET applications, and serves as the data source for the ASPxGridView control.

-When an end-user performs data operations - sorting, grouping, etc., the EntityServerModeDataSource component analyzes the grid's current state and generates smart queries to receive only those records that must be displayed on-screen.
+When a user performs data operations (such as sort or group actions), the EntityServerModeDataSource component analyzes the grid’s current state and generates smart queries to receive only those records that must be displayed on-screen.
 These requests are passed to the associated EF Data Model.
-The EF Data Model translates them into the required queries and executes them.
+The EF Data Model translates these requests into the required queries and executes them.

-To enable data modification operations, you need to handle the corresponding ASPxGridView events manually (ASPxGridView.RowUpdating, ASPxGridView.RowInserting, and ASPxGridView.RowDeleting respectively).
-To learn how to handle these events, see the following KB article - How to implement common scenarios when using ASPxGridView bound with EntityDataSource / Entity Framework - Manual CRUD operations topic.
+To enable data modification operations, handle the corresponding ASPxGridView events manually (ASPxGridView.RowUpdating, ASPxGridView.RowInserting, and ASPxGridView.RowDeleting, respectively).
+See the following KB article to learn how to handle these events: How to implement common scenarios when using ASPxGridView bound with EntityDataSource / Entity Framework - Section 1.2.
+Manual CRUD Operations.